HaolinHom/a-cli/README.md

 ### run

 Run custom commands.
-Any executable Javascript file in the cli-plugin directory can be run as a custom command, and its file name will be used as the name of the custom command.
+Any executable JavaScript file in the CLI plugin directory can be run as a custom command, and its file name will be used as the name of the custom command.

 ```bash